-DARPA, the US defense agency, is working on a leap forward in energy distribution: the creation of a "wireless energy internet" for wireless energy transmission everywhere, at the speed of light.
+DARPA, the American defense agency, is working on a leap forward in energy distribution: the creation of a “wireless energy internet” for the wireless transmission of energy anywhere, at the speed of light.

 An incredible advance towards long-range energy transmission that will later (in the civilian sphere) give us multi-path wireless energy networks.

 Internet of energy

 From abundant energy sources (mega wind systems offshore?
 Future reactors to fusion like ITER?) to voracious consumers.
 “The military faces particularly acute energy challenges,” the colonel says Paul Calhoun, POWER program manager in DARPA's Tactical Technology Office.
 “We often have to operate far from established energy infrastructure and rely on liquid fuels that require precarious supply lines.”

 The research underway aims to put aside long energy backbones, long-range fuel ships and all those heavy and expensive systems that are used to power military operations.

 In their place, a series of "flying platforms" for transmitting energy to vehicles capable of receiving it, a bit like one would receive a radio transmission.